Border Terriers are bright, perky, active dogs. Standing about 12" at the

 difficult.
 A good brushing regularly, as well as "tidying" helps keep the

-Border terrier looking neat and tidy.
+Border Terrier looking neat and tidy.
 Untidy, they look like a cross between a

 monkey and a hedgehog.
 When very untidy and ungroomed, the coat can matt, but